How Does a Reciprocating Pump Work? (3D Animation Style Guide)

 • Allows pressurized fluid discharge

-• Prevents backflow from delivery line
+• Prevents backflow from the delivery line

 8. Suction Pipe